Find your next read...

 About Penguin Random House UK

 Magdalen Nabb was born in Lancashire in 1947.
-She has lived in Florence since 1975 and pursues a dual career as crime writer and children's author.
+She moved to Florence in 1975 and pursued a dual career as crime writer and children's author.
+She passed away in August 2007.

 Wayne Dyer has often been referred to as the ‘Father of Motivation’ and is a recognised leader in the field of self-development throughout the world.
 An award-winning speaker, he was elected to the International Speakers’ Hall of Fame and awarded the prestigious Golden Gavel Award from Toast-masters International.
 He is the author of 14 books, which have sold over 48 million copies worldwide.
 Leon Nacson was born in Alexandria, Egypt, to Greek parents.
 He is a well-established Australian book publisher and the founder of the Planet newspaper, a publication that deals with the environment, healthy lifestyles and personal development issues.
 He has also facilitated seminars and workshops for such notable teachers as Louise L. Hay, Wayne Dyer, Denise Linn, Shakti Gawain, Deepak Chopra and Stuart Wilde.